 The Secondary Menu, next to the site title and description.
 If no menu is assigned, nothing will display in this area.

-You can assign menus to these areas under Appearance → Menus.
+You can assign menus to these areas through the Customizer → Menus.

 Custom Header and Background

-Personalize Fontfolio with a flexible-width or -height custom header under Appearance → Header.
-Your selected image will appear just above the site title and description; this is the perfect space for your logo.
+Personalize Fontfolio with a flexible-width or -height Custom Header through the Customizer → Header.
+Your selected image will appear just above the Site Title and Description; this is the perfect space for your logo.

-You can also apply a background color or image by going to Appearance → Background.
+You can also apply a Background Color or Image by going to the Customizer → Colors & Backgrounds.

 Full-Width Page Template